 The Department of English makes every attempt possible to provide funding to students who are admitted to the MA/PhD program.
 The number of years of funding is based on whether the student is admitted with a bachelor’s or master’s degree.
 Funding is renewed on a yearly basis as long as the student maintains satisfactory academic progress.

-• Graduate Teaching Associateships: Departmental funding is most often in the form of a Graduate Teaching Associateship, for which the student receives a stipend of at least $21,000 for the nine-month academic year.
-The Department of English also subsidizes 85% of the student health insurance premiums and provides a tuition waiver for all GTAs.
+- Graduate Teaching Associateships: Departmental funding is most often in the form of a Graduate Teaching Associateship, for which the student receives a stipend of at least $21,280 for the nine-month academic year.
+The University subsidizes 100% of the student health insurance premium.
+The Department of English provides a tuition waiver for all GTAs.
 Students are responsible for the COTA bus, student activity, Student Union and Recreation Center fees.
 Students on GTA appointments teach one course per term during the regular academic year.

 Application materials

-• Application form and fee.
+- Application form and fee.

-• Three letters of recommendation (preferably from faculty members): Please have your recommenders submit letters electronically using the link that will be provided when you select this option in the online application.
+- Three letters of recommendation (preferably from faculty members): Please have your recommenders submit letters electronically using the link that will be provided when you select this option in the online application.

 Please note that your recommenders will receive an email from the university 1-3 days after you submit your application and they should follow the instructions in that email for uploading their letters.
+Letters that arrive within a week of the application deadline will be accepted.

-• Transcripts or record of marks for each university-level school attended (transfer credit from another institution appearing on the same transcript is not sufficient): please visit the transcript information available on the Office of Graduate and Professional Admissions website for more information.
+- Transcripts or record of marks for each university-level school attended (transfer credit from another institution appearing on the same transcript is not sufficient): please visit the transcript information available on the Office of Graduate and Professional Admissions website for more information.

-Send transcripts to the Office of Graduate and Professional Admissions; do not send transcripts to the Department of English.
+Send transcripts to the Office of Graduate and Professional Admissions; please do not send transcripts to the Department of English.
 Include English translation of each of any foreign documents.

 Please do not send transcripts of course work taken at Ohio State as the Office of Graduate and Professional Admissions will obtain them directly from the Office of the University Registrar (at no cost to you).

-• Personal statement (one to two single-spaced pages) that describes your background in English studies and your purpose in pursuing graduate work; this statement should address both your scholarly interests and your interest and/or experience in teaching.
+- Personal statement (one to two single-spaced pages) that describes your background in English studies and your purpose in pursuing graduate work; this statement should address both your scholarly interests and your interest and/or experience in teaching.

-• Writing sample: A short essay or portion of a longer work is appropriate.
+- Writing sample: A short essay or portion of a longer work is appropriate.
 This essay should demonstrate your abilities as a critical reader of a literary or related text, as well as your ability to use current scholarly sources; it is the most important part of the application.
 Applicants should submit a clean copy of the sample (i.e., not a copy that includes an instructor's comments).

-• Curriculum vitae/resume of no more than two pages with a clearly stated sentence at the beginning of the CV that declares your scholarly area of interest(s), for example: American literature and queer theory, 18th-century poetry or postcolonial theory and women writers.
+- Curriculum vitae/resume of no more than two pages with a clearly stated sentence at the beginning of the CV that declares your scholarly area of interest(s), for example: American literature and queer theory, 18th-century poetry or postcolonial theory and women writers.

-Please note: As of autumn 2018, the Department of English at Ohio State no longer requires GRE scores for applications to its PhD or MFA programs.
-Incomplete applications will not be considered.
+As of autumn 2018, the Department of English at Ohio State no longer requires GRE scores for applications to its PhD or MFA programs.

 Students must apply online and submit all materials (Graduate Admissions and Department requirements) electronically through the Office of Graduate Admissions.
 Please note that your recommenders will receive an email from the university 1-3 days after you submit your application and they should follow the instructions in that email for uploading their letters.
 Letters that arrive within a week of the application deadline will be accepted.